-Raša Karapandža (born January 4, 1978) is professor of finance at European Business School.
+Raša Karapandža (born January 4, 1978) is professor of finance at EBS Business School.
 He serves as an academic director of Master in Finance program and holds a chair of finance at EBS Business School.
 He holds a PhD degree in economics and finance from Barcelona Graduate School of Economics – University Pompeu Fabra, Barcelona.
 He was a visiting research scholar at the NYU and at UC Berkeley.

 The general focus of his research and teaching activities are investments, empirical asset pricing and portfolio management.
 In his recent papers, he studies return predictability of equities, new methods to test return predictability, the role of information on return predictability, and the use of big data to generate robustly predictable portfolio alphas.
 His work appeared in top finance and physics journals and was also featured in top media outlets like the Wall Street Journal, the New York Times and Der Spiegel.